-The problem is caused by different factors, possibly triggered in some cases by bugs in Nvu and KompoZer and in others by user errors.
-I try to avoid those bugs in my tutorials on Nvu and KompoZer, so if you have not actually created a website yet and are just reading this article out of curiosity, you may want to use my guides.
+The problem is caused by different factors, possibly triggered in some cases by bugs in Nvu and KompoZer and in others by user-error.
+I try to avoid those bugs in my tutorials on KompoZer and Nvu, so if you have not actually created a website yet and are just reading this article out of curiosity, you may want to use my guides.

 There are two basic reasons why you see a broken image icon in place of your actual picture on your site:

-This often happens if you don't publish your page at the very beginning so Nvu / KompoZer does not know the real URL of your website.
-The web editor will then insert a reference to the image on your own hard disk instead of a reference to it on your website.
+This often happens if you don't publish your page at the very beginning so Nvu / KompoZer does not know the real web address (ie, URL) of your website.
+The web editor will then insert a link pointing to the image on your computer's hard disk instead of your website.

 If the image files were somehow not uploaded by Nvu or KompoZer to your website, then the links to those pictures on your web page will point to nowhere, leading to the broken image placeholder.